BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 }
 ```

-If you have to customize the path or disk of the storage file, check the [image field](../repository-pattern/field.html#file-fields)
+If you need to customize the path or disk for the storage file, check the [image field](/api/fields#file-fields) documentation.